-Your WATCH Dog powered Subwoofer has been designed to augment and extend the bottom octave performance of music and home theaters systems.
-This was a difficult task because of the inherent speed, phase coherency, and dynamics typical of Wilson Speakers.
-Because the WATCH Dog powered subwoofer was designed in-house and voiced with a variety of Wilson speakers the WATCH Dog is uniquely capable of providing seamless, coherent, and dynamic bass extension to your existing Wilson Speakers.
-To accomplish this task David Wilson and his engineering department used a state of the art subwoofer driver, sophisticated electronic crossovers, phase and equalization controls, and sophisticated enclosure materials.
-The discussion of a few of these follows.
+Your WATCH Dog powered subwoofer has been designed to augment and extend the bottom octave performance of Wilson Audio loudspeakers.
+This was a difficult task because of the inherent speed, phase coherency, and dynamics typical of Wilson speakers.
+Wilson Audio loudspeakers have set the standard for performance in a wide variety of two-channel audio and multi-channel home theater applications.
+The WATCH Dog powered subwoofer ensures the most seamless integration with your Wilson Audio loudspeakers.
+The WATCH Dog system is the only powered sub designed specifically to match the inherent quality of the Sophia, WATT/Puppy, MAXX, and, in many instances, the Alexandria X-2.
+To accomplish this task, David Wilson and his engineering department used a state of the art subwoofer driver, sophisticated electronic crossovers, adjustable phase control, equalization controls, and amplifier section, as well as sophisticated enclosure materials.